 Researching modern photographic practices

 The three-year Nordic research project Collecting Social Photography is focusing on how museums and archives can work with photography collections in the age of social media.
-One of the project partners is Stockholm County Museum: Elisabeth Boogh presented the work and case studies they have conducted around user-generated content (presentation on Youtube).
+One of the project partners is Stockholm County Museum: Elisabeth Boogh presented the work and case studies they have conducted around user-generated content (presentation).
 At the museum, they have a long record of collecting social photography via Samtidsbild, an application that enables people to share their images with the museum.
 More than 400 users have shared more than 4.000 images since 2011.

 “We realized that the time had come to democratically open up our collections, give people a voice and let them take an active part in building the collections.”
 Elisabeth Boogh